Meet our Governors

 Andrew Irvine - Chair of Governors

-My wife, Clare, and I have lived in the village since 2015, and have two children that will go through the school.
-One is five and currently in Reception, and the other is two.
+My wife, Clare, and I have lived in the village since 2015, and have two wonderful children who are both in Chalgrove Primary school.
+I joined the governing board in January 2018.

 Chalgrove Primary has seen great improvements over recent years, and it is my sincere hope that I can make a valuable contribution to helping this trend continue.
 I look forward to working with all of the staff and the Governors to ensure the School continues to offer the highest standards of education, and that the school remains central to the heart of the community.